top of page

 There are many benefits to the ZEST hive and the patented frame system that compliments the design.

-Due to it's design it ensures that the bees are able to regulate their own temperature more easily, this in turn makes for happier bees, they are slower to swarm and ultimately disease resistant as we know that alternative hives design develop these disease more easily.
-The design of the ZEST hive also ensures a robustness that many other designs simple can not offer and with recent changes in the weather and bigger storms, the ZEST hive will keep the bees safe all year around.
-The frame system has been designed so you have no need for fiddly and costly starter strips with a design that is long lasting.
+Due to its design, it ensures that the bees can regulate their temperature more easily, this, in turn, makes for happier bees, they are slower to swarm and are ultimately disease resistant as we know that alternative hive designs develop these diseases more easily.
+The design of the ZEST hive also ensures a robustness that many other designs simply can not offer and with recent changes in the weather and bigger storms, the ZEST hive will keep the bees safe all year round.
+The frame system has been designed so you have no need for fiddly and costly starter strips with a design that is long-lasting.

-A community of beekeepers are valuing the ZEST design but also the discussions on how we can develop and support beekeeping for future generations.
+A community of beekeepers are valuing the ZEST design and also the discussions on how we can develop and support beekeeping for future generations.
 Why not join them.

 OBSERVATIONS

-I checked in 2 consecutive August's and found none in her floor debris.
+• I checked on 2 consecutive Augusts and found none in her floor debris.
 This surprised me, but thought no more of it.

-I then visited Stuart Ferguson to do a late split, also a first ZEST adopter and a beginner.
+• I then visited Stuart Ferguson to do a late split, as well as a first ZEST adopter and a beginner.
 I did an inspection and cleared out the floor debris.

 REASONINGS

-Pupating time of honey bees varies upon the temperature that the pupa are kept at, and can be up to 3 days longer if below a 37.5 deg. environment.
+The pupating time of honey bees varies upon the temperature that the pupa are kept at, and can be up to 3 days longer if below 37.5 deg. environment.

 A colder brood temperature gives the varroa longer to mature in the cells, allowing many more females to hatch and to overwhelm the colony.

-All that is needed to become varroa free is to suppress their replacement numbers to below "even" for each varroa generations which is easy in a ZEST.
+All that is needed to become varroa-free is to suppress their replacement numbers to below "even" for each varroa generation which is easy in a ZEST.

 CAVEATS